Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/workers_safety/_index.md

 ## Operation technology (OT) Manager Experience

-Contoso leverages their AI-enhanced computer vision to monitor the safety helmet adherence for workers on the factory floor to help OT managers ensure workers safety through the "Control Center" interface.
+Contoso uses AI-enhanced computer vision to monitor the safety helmet adherence for workers on the factory floor to help OT managers ensure workers safety through the "Control Center" interface.

 - To access the "Control Center" interface, select the Control center [_env_] option from the _Control center_ Bookmarks folder.
 Each environment will have it's own "Control Center" instance with a different IP.
 Select one of the sites and click on the factory image to start navigating the different factory control centers.